 Please have the following information and documents ready to upload:

 If any of the documents are not issued in German, French, Italian or English, you must also submit a certified translation of the document in German or English.
-Please observe our guidelines regarding "documents to be submitted" and "translations" in the Directive on the Implementing provisions of the admission regulations.
+Please observe our guidelines regarding documents to be submitted and translations in the Directive on the Implementing provisions of the admission regulations.

 Only one file can be uploaded per bullet point.
 You can use online tools such as online2pdf.com to create PDF files or to combine several pages into one PDF file.
 Make sure the files you send to us are legible so that we can process your application without delay.

-Swiss citizens need their Swiss social insurance number (AHV number) for the application.
+Swiss citizens need to supply their Swiss social insurance number (AHV number) for the application.
 If you do not know your national insurance number, please order a duplicate of your insurance certificate from the Swiss Central Compensation Office in good time.

 The Admissions and Crediting Office checks your personal data and your electronically submitted documents.
 If your application is complete and fulfils the formal admission requirements, it is forwarded to the Admissions Committee.